-Williams Engineering Canada (WEC) partnered with Group 2 Architecture Interior Design Ltd, on the renovation of the Foothills Composite High School in Okotoks.
+Williams Engineering (WE) partnered with Group 2 Architecture Interior Design Ltd on the renovation of the Foothills Composite High School in Okotoks.
 The project included a complete replacement of the mechanical and electrical systems, which had reached the end of their service life.
 This project also included a modernization of the interior and a partial roof replacement.

-All exterior lighting and interior lighting were upgraded to energy efficient LED, and modern controls were implemented to further reduce the energy consumption of the building.
-The fire alarm, emergency lighting, wireless, public address and communication systems were all replaced with new.
+All exterior lighting and interior lighting were upgraded to energy-efficient LED, and modern controls were implemented to further reduce the energy consumption of the building.
+The fire alarm, emergency lighting, wireless, public address and communication systems were all replaced with new ones.
 Approximately 30% of the electrical distribution was replaced with new, and approximately 70% of the power layouts were revised to suit the requirements of the entirely renovated school.
 The mechanical control systems were also upgraded from pneumatic to digital controls.

-One of the greatest challenges faced, was that the school had to remain in operation during the large-scale renovation.
-The renovation had to be phased, and the various systems had to be designed to accommodate the transition of system and maintain occupancy.
+One of the greatest challenges faced was that the school had to remain in operation during the large-scale renovation.
+The renovation had to be phased, and the various systems had to be designed to accommodate the transition of the system and maintain occupancy.

-This project proved to be a complicated endeavor.
-Nonetheless, Williams Engineering Canada enjoyed working on modernizing, designing, and revising exterior and interior systems.
+This project proved to be a complicated endeavour.
+Nonetheless, Williams Engineering enjoyed working on modernizing, designing, and revising exterior and interior systems.
 Foothills Composite High School is now benefiting from a more sustainable building, which will ideally enhance learning and gathering spaces.